World Bank, int'l organisations not supporting Afghanistan's health sector as promised earlier: Taliban | www.lokmattimes.com

 The Taliban have said that international organisations including the World Bank had promised to support the health sector of Afghanistan but now they have stopped doing so, reported local media.

-"The World Bank had pledged to be supporting Afghstan's hospitals until 2024 but when the Islamic Emirate of Afghstan regained power over Afghstan, the support halted," he added.
+"The World Bank had pledged to be supporting Afghanistan's hospitals until 2024 but when the Islamic Emirate of Afghanistan regained power over Afghanistan, the support halted," he added.

-The World Bank stopped supporting the project of battling COVID-19, said Omar, adding that Afghstan's finance ministry had also not allocated the budget for the pandemic.
+The World Bank stopped supporting the project of battling COVID-19, said Omar, adding that Afghanistan's finance ministry had also not allocated the budget for the pandemic.

 The Taliban officials maintained that the halt of the financial support has caused serious problems to the health sector of the country stressing that the officials are doing their best to save the sector from collapse.